bucs110a0fall21/final-project-cinemadata/README.md

 ### Software Lead - Kevin Wu

-Integrated the button and APIrequest models into the GUI, completed scrolling feature, caught various bugs that came up during the development process, cleaned up code, and was responsible for integrating the models into the GUI for the first and second screens.
+Integrated the button and APIrequest models into the GUI, completed scrolling feature, caught various bugs that came up during the development process, cleaned up code, worked with back end and was responsible for integrating the models into the GUI for the first and second screens.

 ### Front End Specialist - Wilson Huang